 With the onset of the new data privacy and security related regulations such as GDPR and PSD2 coming into full effect in mid-September 2019, the questions of customer authentication, fraud prevention and user security become more and more prevalent.
-But what is User Authentication anyways?
+But what is User Authentication anyways and how to keep it user-friendly?

 What is User Authentication?